"Drink some wine and cope"...and say goodbye to the strangest draft szn ever.

 Tarzan checks all the boxes, with arm talent, stature, athleticism and intangibles, but I think there's more inconsistency to his game than a typical #1 overall QB.
 I'm not buying that best prospect since Luck talk just yet, but a more precise Kaepernick would be more than a handful.

 2. New York Jets - Zach Wilson, QB | BYU

-Wilson's grind and his arm talent to place the ball anywhere, anytime, are arguably the best of this class. ...what's not working as well is the basketball play style, that little boy physique and the ensuing durability concerns.
+Wilson's grind and arm talent to place the ball anywhere, anytime, are arguably the best of this class. ...what's not working as well is the basketball play style, the little boy physique and the ensuing durability concerns.

 NFL Comp. mid west Aaron Rodgers

 3. San Francisco 49ers - Mac Jones, QB | Alabama